phofl/phofl.github.io/content/posts/cow_mechanism.md

 ```

 We again get a ``SettingWithCopyWarning`` but nothing happens to ``df`` in this example.
 All these
-gotchas come down to Copy and View rules in NumPy, which is what pandas uses under the hood. pandas
+gotchas come down to copy and view rules in NumPy, which is what pandas uses under the hood. pandas
 users have to be aware of these rules and how they apply to pandas DataFrames to understand why
-similar code-patterns produce different results.
+similar code patterns produce different results.

 __CoW cleans up all these inconsistencies__.
 Users can only update one object at a time when CoW is
 enabled, e.g. ``df`` would be unchanged in our first example since only ``grades`` is updated at